9vinny/hcc-daemo/README.md

 This is a Django 1.11 app using a Postgres database 9.5+.
 Python version 2.7.
 Install python 2.7 in the virtual env before starting this setup.
+If not already setup, create the virtual env and then install python 2.7 as following, else continue with the next step

+Install [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) to manage a local setup of your python packages:

+    bash> pip install virtualenv

+Go into the directory with the checkout of the code and create the Python virtual environment:

+    bash> virtualenv venv

 ## Setup